Advertisement

 A portrait of Dr. Rolanda Wilkerson, cosmetic chemist Pantene and Olay and one of the Black women redefining the beauty industry.(Photo: Courtesy of Dr. Rolanda Wilkerson)

-“As a kid growing up in Louisiana, I really loved science and I was always playing with my hair and makeup.
+“As a kid growing up in Louisiana, I loved science and I was always playing with my hair and makeup.
 But those worlds didn’t merge until I was an organic chemistry PhD student and recruited to attend a three-day program at the P&G headquarters in Cincinnati.
-That visit, which was nearly 20 years ago, opened my eyes to the research behind beauty products and I remember thinking immediately, I want to be here.
+That visit, which was over 20 years ago, opened my eyes to the research behind beauty products and I remember thinking immediately, I want to be here.
 I wanted to be an example to girls and women in STEM.

-I started out running experiments in a basement lab and formulating hair-care products.
+I started out running experiments in a basement lab and formulating haircare products.
 It was what we call ‘upstream work’, and I wasn’t connected to the consumer.
 But I soon realized that there were downstream opportunities available.
 My peers were doing consumer home visits and talking to people about how and why they use beauty products.
 Eventually I started interacting more with consumers.
 I really love running studies and partnering with dermatologists to evaluate the efficacy of our products.

 Advertisement

-Over the years, I’ve been part of the Black scientist-led team that created Pantene Gold Series, a hair-care line made specifically for curly and coily hair.
+Over the years, I’ve been part of the Black scientist-led team that created Pantene Gold Series, a haircare line made specifically for curly and coily hair.
 Today, I’m focused on developing Olay skincare products.
 One of the beautiful things about the work that we do—and have been doing for many years—is that we've been very intentional about ensuring that our research is multi-ethnic and multicultural.
 We're tracking what's happening in skin over time and looking to understand the unique biological differences.
 Melanin can cause different needs for skincare—for some people it could be hyperpigmentation and texture and not necessarily fine lines and wrinkles.

 My experience as a Black woman and as a scientist helps drive the inclusive work that we do and products we bring to market.
 I want to be a part of the solution and contribute to making sure that Black women see themselves in the products they find in the drugstore.”